-Many people keep sand in their aquarium, especially those who have bottom-dweller burying fish.
+Many people keep sand in their aquarium, especially those who have bottom-dwellers burying fish.
 No, doubt the most challenging part of fishkeeping is to keep your aquarium neat and clean.
 But only some effortless maintenance activities are sufficient to meet the purpose.

 Aquarium sand cleaning might not be as difficult as many people think.
 All you have to do is follow a systematic manner with the help of the right tools.

 How to clean aquarium sand?
 A vastly asked question from beginner aquarists who are having the sandy substrate or planning to have it.
 Fishkeeping is an exciting hobby and comparatively easy to maintain if you know what to do precisely.

 In this article, I will talk about the procedure of thorough sand cleaning.
 A thorough cleaning is advisable only if you feel a significant amount of garbage accumulation at the bottom, affecting the aquarium’s health.
 You can perform it once or twice a year very carefully, ensuring you are not ruining the nitrogen cycle.

 For doing this, You have to shift all the fish in a separate tank (I’ll suggest a quarantine tank) or bowl.
 I follow this procedure when I perform thorough sand cleaning in my aquariums, having a sand substrate.